 What is Celiac Disease?

 Celiac disease is an autoimmune condition where people with this condition cannot eat gluten.
-If gluten is consumed, the body's immune system will start attacking the gluten and, as a result, will damage the villi of the intestines in the process.
+If gluten is consumed, the body's immune system will start reacting to the gluten and, as a result, may damage the villi of the intestines in the process.
 This damage can lead to absorption issues and malnourishment.
 Some common symptoms include diarrhea, fatigue, headaches, and skin rashes.
 Some causes and triggers include gluten or gliadin proteins from various grains that activate an autoimmune reaction, HLA-DQ2, HLA-DQ8, non-HLA gene variants, zonulin, and other environmental factors.

 How Can Celiac Disease Affect Patients' Quality of Life?